sorrowlol/10-event_manager/README.md

-CSV task from Odin Project
+Learnt how to manipulate CSV files with Ruby.
+Project for The Odin Project.